Salome254-hub/HotelierKE/README.md

-# _**HOTELIER**_
+# _**HotelierKE**_
 ---
 ###  **BRIEF DESCRIPTION**
-This application can be used by anyone who is aspiring to go for a vacation,anyone seeking a good 5-star hotel anywhere in the world, anyone searching for good accommodation with good vibes and chill.
-Moreover, Hotelier can be used by any hotel owner looking forward to market their services digitally and to get a world class reputation!!
+ Hotelier can be used by any hotel owner looking forward to market their services digitally and to get a world class reputation!!

 `This is the landing page of my website`
 ![Backgound.img](src/assets/home.png)

 ---

-`The rest of the page`
+`This is the menu page of my website`
 ![Backgound2.img](src/assets/menu.png)

 ---
-`The rest of the page`
+`This is the about page of my website`
 ![Backgound3.img](src/assets/about.png)

 ---
-`The rest of the page`
+`This is the contacts page of my website`
 ![Backgound4.img](src/assets/contact.png)

 ---